jbankes/gratibot/readme.md

+# Archived

+This project has been archived in favor of our new version that can be found at [GitHub: Liatrio/Gratibot](https://www.github.com/liatrio/gratibot)

 # Gratibot

 Gratibot is based off of [HowdyAI's Botkit](https://botkit.ai/) framework.
 We appreciate all the hard work they have done to give us this framework to extend.